Aiman990-crypto/My-Chatbot-app/README.md

 This is a full-stack AI-powered voice chatbot application that enables users to speak directly to an AI assistant using their microphone.
 The app uses Whisper (Python) for voice-to-text transcription and OpenAI's GPT API for generating intelligent responses.
 Built with a React frontend and Node.js/Python backend.

 ✨ Features
-🎤 Voice Input using microphone (record & send)
+🎤 Voice Input using microphone
 🧠 AI Chatbot Responses powered by OpenAI
 🗣️ Speech Transcription via Python + Whisper
 🔁 Real-time communication with backend